50 Things You Need to Do Before the Fall

 Don’t let the farmers down

 Everyone loves the farmer’s market during watermelon and peach season but your local growers have plenty of great things to offer as the weather cools down too, says Kristamarie Collman, MD, a family medicine physician specializing in preventative health, nutrition, and weight management.
 “Take advantage of the seasonal foods such as butternut, pumpkin, and other root vegetables,” she says.
 “These eats are loaded with vitamins and immune boosting nutrients to help keep you healthy throughout the season.”
-Add these summer superfoods to your diet for a glowing complexion.
+Here’s how classic fall activities will be different this year.

 Go sleep outside and burn a marshmallow